All I could think of was how beautiful you looked, even through the downpour.

 I thought you died, burned to a bloody pile of bone and ash, swept away across the open field, the rushing wind scattering your remains like sand from a child’s fist.

-And I wept for you all through the wet, stormy night, thinking the inheritance of the powers you were to receive had found fault in you after all, and punished you for the crimes of your soul.
+Then I wept for you all through the wet, stormy night, thinking the inheritance of your new power found fault in you after all, and punished you for the crimes of your soul.

-The burning grass hid your shadow from me at first.
+At first, the burning grass hid your shadow from me.

-As you emerged, walking toward me, unsteady as a first fawn, the sight of you was terrible and beautiful, spellbinding and repulsive.
+When you finally emerged, walking toward me, unsteady as newborn fawn, the sight of you was terrible and beautiful, spellbinding and repulsive.
 Fear and lust waltzed within me at the sight of you, rescued and resurrected, by a hand unseen yet not unfamiliar to your kind.

 Our eyes locked, and I saw the sadness in your gaze, even through the iridescence of your glowing irises, confirmed by your phosphorescent tears.

-The field that newly took the trauma of your birthing, now tinged with the light of false dawn, gave the wet, charred grasses over to slow, cold, misty death while the morning dew set about drowning the small, clingy fires that remained.
+The field that newly took the trauma of your birthing, now tinged with the light of false dawn, gave the wet, charred grasses over cold, misty death as the morning dew drowned the small, clingy fires that remained.